 Small – 11” x 17” (279 x 432mm)

 Although it’s small for a poster, it’s still large enough to catch people’s eyes, and hold a good amount of information.
 Often referred to as ledger size or tabloid paper, this is the smallest standard poster size.
-It’s ideal for promoting events without taking up too much space.
+It’s ideal for event advertisement without taking up too much space.
 These posters are commonly found on bulletin boards, lamp posts, and in shop windows.
-They’re perfect for public
+They’re perfect for public use, and informing passers-by about upcoming events.
+They are also commonly used as pin-up posters to decorate lockers and wardrobes.
+If you’re designing a small poster, try using a minimalist approach to text and imagery, as you’ll want to use space efficiently.
+Think big lettering, simple message.
+Bold colors and a large font size will help catch people’s attention.

 Medium – 18” x 24” (457 × 610mm)